-With Golden VDI images, multiple virtual desktops can be implemented based on one basic image.
-This configuration simplifies management, ensures that users have a consistent experience with every login, and ensures that all systems meet the company’s security and compliance requirements: All virtual desktops generated by the image are exactly the same and comply with the policy.
+Golden VDI images are a powerful tool for implementing multiple virtual desktops based on a singular, basic image.
+This strategy streamlines management, ensures a consistent user experience with each login, and guarantees compliance with company security and regulations: all virtual desktops derived from the image are identical and comply with the policy.

-The vast majority of virtual desktops are delivered to the users non-persistently.
-This means that every change (user profile, installed applications, configuration adjustments) disappear when the VDI is restarted.
-So make sure you have a good user profile solution.
-For those machines that are delivered persistent (think about developers for example), you can create a writable clone of the golden image, and from then onwards all changes (security updates, configuration changes new applications) are made within that new branch.
+Typically, virtual desktops are delivered to users non-persistently, meaning that any changes (user profiles, installed applications, configuration adjustments) vanish upon VDI restart.
+Therefore, it is vital to have a robust user profile solution.
+For those machines delivered persistently (such as those used by developers), a writable clone of the golden image can be created.
+From then on, all changes, including security updates, configuration adjustments, and new applications, are implemented within this new branch.

-A golden VDI image contains the Windows OS and patches.
-It also contains a minimum set of configurations, optimisations and applications.
-Configurations and optimizations that go into the golden image should only be those that are needed before the computer boots.
-All other can go into Group Policies.
-For included applications I prefer to focus on only those 10-15 most commonly used applications, otherwise you risk that the image becomes to big and slow to manage.
-Application virtualization can be used as a method for the other, less commonly used apps.
+Essential Elements of Your Golden Image A golden VDI image comprises the Windows OS and patches, plus a minimum set of configurations, optimizations, and applications.
+Only those configurations and optimizations needed before the computer boots should be included in the golden image.
+All others can be incorporated into Group Policies.
+As for applications, it’s best to focus on the 10-15 most frequently used ones, to avoid bloating the image and making it cumbersome to manage.
+Application virtualization can be deployed for the less commonly used applications.

-- Visual C++ Redistributables (all of the supported versions, don’t install outdated versions as they can introduce security risks)
+- .NET framework Visual C++ Redistributables (all supported versions; refrain from installing outdated versions due to potential security risks)

 - Virus Scanner

 - Applications used by over 75% of the user community.
 These usually include: